About me - image of me in the palace in Ferrera, done in Delauncy style

 Bassano de Grappa

-There are a number of buildings worth a quick look in Bassano del Grappa.
-However, it is the covered wooden bridge over the Brenta River which is the star.
+There are a number of buildings worth seeing in Bassano del Grappa.
+However, it is the covered wooden bridge over the Brenta River that is the star.

 The view from the wooden bridge in Bassano di Grappa, an icon of the one fo the best small towns to visit in the north of Italy.